YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/hang-up-an-extension-call.md

 ### Hang up an Extension Call {#hang-up-an-extension-call}

-Through this interface, the ongoing internal call of the specified extension can be terminated, and the operation result will be returned.
+Through this interface, the ongoing call of the specified extension can be terminated, and the operation result will be returned.

 **Request method:** POST